smXplorer/AlliGator/README.md

 New standalone version releases and changelogs are posted on the AlliGator Google Group site at https://groups.google.com/g/alligator-software-support

+The version history page can be found at https://alligator-distribution.readthedocs.io/en/latest/alligator-version-history.html

 ## LabVIEW 2021 SP1 source code (Windows 64 bit compatible)